Swai Fish Information & Recipes

 Swai Fish Flavor Profile

-Swai is a Catfish from Vietnam which has a milder flavor and more delicate texture than our native Channel Catfish and may therefore be more approachable for people who do not normally care for catfish.
+Swai is a Catfish from Vietnam which has a milder taste and more delicate texture than our native Channel Catfish and may therefore be more approachable for people who do not normally care for catfish.
 Swai are moist, sweet and mild flavored with beige colored flesh which turns white after cooking.
 It is coarser and more grainy textured than Basa, which is closely related and sometimes wrongly sold as Swai.
 In Vietnam, Basa fish are preferred over Swai because of its more delicate flake and sweeter flavor.
 Because the Vietnamese like Basa better, and since Swai grows more quickly, more Swai is shipped to the US markets than Basa.

 Typical Cooking Methods